 It’s the moment we all dread in the Netherlands: needing to use the loo when you’re out and about.
-Why are there no public toilets in the Netherlands?
-Why do you have to pay to use the loo in Holland?
-DutchReview investigates.
+There’s just one problem: where the heck are the public toilets around here?
+And why do you have to pay to go to the bathroom in the Netherlands?

 Why are Dutch toilets so expensive?

 You might be wondering what all this money goes towards.
-Well, keep wondering, because we have no idea.
-According to the Dutch Toilet Organisation, only one in four toilets in the Netherlands is actually clean, and less than 16 percent of toilets in public areas like train stations pass the Dutch Toilet Organisation’s fit-for-purpose test.
-Presumably, some of the money pays the wages of the omnipresent toiletjuffrouw — the lady who takes your money when you’re entering the toilet (good for her though).
+Well, keep wondering, because we have geen idee (no idea).
+According to the Dutch Toilet Organisation, only one in four toilets in the Netherlands is actually clean!

 Sneaking into café toilets is an option